PixelServer

 Deeley Research Centre Donors

-Made possible through two decades of donor support, BC Cancer – Victoria’s Deeley Research Centre is bringing hope to Vancouver Island patients like Noel Schacter – and beyond – who have exhausted other treatment options through cutting-edge immunotherapy clinical trials.
+Made possible by two decades of donor support, BC Cancer – Victoria’s Deeley Research Centre brings hope to patients on Vancouver Island and beyond through cutting-edge immunotherapy clinical trials.

 Read More